This post may contain affiliate links, please see my disclosure policy for details.

 Limit the iceberg lettuce you feed your chickens since it has very little nutritional value and can cause diarrhea in large amounts.

 Far better choices are more nutritious leafy greens such as cabbage, kale and collards.
-However, during a heatwave, the water content in iceberg lettuce can be beneficial to your chickens.

-Chickens Shouldn't Eat Too Much White Grain
+Chickens Shouldn't Eat Too Much White Grain.

-Limit the white rice, pasta and bread you feed your chickens, as they have very little nutritional value.
 Instead whole wheat products are far more nutritious.
-Try brown rice or seven grain or whole wheat bread and pasta.
+Try cooked brown rice, and seven grain or whole wheat bread and pasta.

-Chickens Shouldn't Eat Too Much Dairy
+Chickens Shouldn't Eat Too Much Dairy.

-All of the above foods are either bad for your chickens' systems OR can actually be toxic in large enough amounts., so they'll go into the compost pile instead of to our chickens.
+All of the above foods are either bad for your chickens' systems OR can actually be toxic in large enough amounts, so they'll go into the compost pile instead of to our chickens.

 Remember, a toxic substance does not mean that it will immediately kill the bird that consumes it.
 Many toxins build up in the system and signs of distress take awhile to be apparent.